Skip to content

 Is the India-US tax treaty active?

 Yes.
 Active and in force.
 Article 7 protects business profits.
-Article 10 reduces dividend withholding to 15%.
+Article 10 reduces dividend withholding to 25% for an individual shareholder (15% only for a company owning at least 10% of voting stock).

 How much can I save with the treaty?

 Without treaty: 30% on US dividends, royalties, certain interest.
-With treaty: 15% dividends, 10-15% royalties.
-For US-source FDAP, the savings can be meaningful (5-15% of gross).
+With treaty: dividends drop to 25% for an individual shareholder (15% only for a company owning at least 10% of voting stock), royalties to 10-15%.
+For US-source FDAP, the savings can be meaningful.
 For operating business profits (most SaaS, agency, services), the treaty does not change anything since these are protected under Article 7 anyway.

 What is Article 7 (Business Profits)?